davidolivefarga/advent-of-code-2023/day5/README.md

 ^
 ```

 Now, let's focus on range `x` and range `y2`.
 The left part of `x` is not covered by `y2`, so this means that it will remain untransformed.
-Hence, we already have one mapped interval, `[x.start, y2.start - 1]`, and we can advance the current position to `y2.start`.
+Hence, we already have one mapped range, `[x.start, y2.start - 1]`, and we can advance the current position to `y2.start`.

 ```
    [· range y2 ·]     [· range y3 ·]